c4coderandcreator/URL_TO_QR/README.md

 # URL_TO_QR
-Generate a QR by Prompting a URL
+Generate a QR by Prompting an URL

 # Installation Guide
 - Clone the Repo to your local machine